SystemsGenetics/GEMmaker/docs/configuration.rst

 If you want to use Kallisto for quantification of reads, set ``enable`` to ``true``.

 The ``index_file`` should be the name of the index file.
 This index file should have been built with from the reference genome using the ``kallisto index`` program.
-The directory must be inside the directory specified by the ``input.reference_dir`` setting.
+By default, Kallisto indexing creates a singe index file.
+This file is expected to be placed in the ``input/references`` directory.
+If you do not want to use the defaults you must change the  directory specified in the ``input.reference_dir` setting and place the Kallisto index file there.

 .. code:: bash